ewanw1lls/Individual-Capstone-Project/README.md

 ### Responsiveness Test

-Responsiveness tests were carried out using Firefox with the Accessibility Properties.
+Responsiveness tests were carried out using Google Chrome with the Accessibility Properties.
 Different resolutions were tested to ensure no problems with the siteat each one.

 ### Account Signup, Login, Logout, and Access Tests